Austin Riley Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.60).
+- The Rockies' 5.58 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to give up 190 total home runs at a clip of 1.5 per game (second-most in the league).
+- The Rockies give up the second-most home runs in baseball (191 total, 1.4 per game).

-- In his last time out on Thursday against the Tampa Bay Rays, the right-hander tossed five innings, allowing two earned runs while surrendering four hits.
+- His last appearance came on Friday against the Baltimore Orioles, when the left-hander went six innings, surrendering three earned runs while giving up eight hits.

-- In 22 games this season, the 26-year-old has put up an ERA of 4.92, with 7.8 strikeouts per nine innings.
-Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.